 You’re in luck!

-I have 3 different training plans that I’m happy to share for free (a reference if you share the plans would be nice, but there’s no expectations.
+I have 3 different training plans that I’m happy to share for free (a reference if you share the plans would be nice, but there are no expectations.
 It would also be great to hear how you did and if the plan helped you.
 Otherwise, I’m just looking to help you have a great DK experience.)
 The plans range from my personal plan that I designed to help me finish the DK200 in 12 to 13 hours, down to a version for a buddy who wanted to ride the 100-mile DK Half Pint at a comfortable pace.
 These will not be customized to your individual needs, but they will provide a great starting point!

 Drop me a line or leave a comment below if you’re interested and I’ll share a copy with you.
 They are Google Spreadsheets so sharing is a snap.
 Or, I can email a copy if you prefer.